Cigaras/IPTV.bundle/README.md

   * on Windows: *C:\Users\USERNAME\AppData\Local\Plex Media Server\Logs\PMS Plugin Logs\*
   * on Mac: *~Library/Application Support/Plex Media Server/Logs/PMS Plugin Logs/*

-4. If you can not understand the contents of the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plexapp.com/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/), I will try to help you as soon as possible.
+4. If You can not understand the contents of the log file, submit a [ticket on GitHub](https://github.com/Cigaras/IPTV.bundle/issues/new) or post on [Plex forum](http://forums.plexapp.com/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/) with log and playlist files attached and I will try to help You.

 ### To do list ###
 * [EPG];